kwstnr/HotChocolateSandbox/README.md

 disposing of DbContexts is not handled by the factory.
 This can lead to memory leaks if not handled properly.

 also tracking of the same entities by different DbContexts -> hasn't been reproduced yet.

+I tried to reproduce the exception within the `UpdateBook` mutation.
+The exception wasn't thrown but the error is visible. -> the book is updated on the db but returning the new book using a different dbContext doesn't include the updates.